zx80/flask-simple-auth/DOCUMENTATION.md

   for `http-*` authentication options.
 - [Flask CORS](https://github.com/corydolphin/flask-cors) for CORS handling.

-These modules are installed with the corresponding options: `passwords`, `jwt`, `memcached`, `redis`, `httpauth`, `cors`: `pip install FlaskSimpleAuth[jwt]`.
+These modules are installed with the corresponding options: `password`, `jwt`, `memcached`, `redis`, `httpauth`, `cors`: `pip install FlaskSimpleAuth[jwt]`.

+Sharing and cache-related modules are currently always installed, even if they are unused or may be desactivated.

 ## Initialization